How Hungary's government shaped public media to its mould

 Enforcing these new rules was a new watchdog, the Media Council.
 Its composition is decided by parliament.
 Because Orban's Fidesz party has a two-thirds majority in parliament, the council is made up exclusively of Fidesz appointees.

-In another change, all state media and news production was bundled together in one organisation - MTVA - whose leader is the leader of the Media Council.
+In another change, all state media and news production was bundled together in one organization - MTVA - whose leader is the leader of the Media Council.

-According to critics of the legislation, including the European Parliament and the Organisation for Security and Cooperation in Europe (OSCE), the cumulative effect of these changes was to jeopardise media freedom.
+According to critics of the legislation, including the European Parliament and the Organization for Security and Cooperation in Europe (OSCE), the cumulative effect of these changes was to jeopardize media freedom.

 In effect, they said, appointees of the ruling party had been granted power over the media to enforce a set of rules that were framed so vaguely that they could be interpreted however the appointees saw fit.